The Memo: 500 Emerging Europe

 25 initial investments of € 250k to € 1M investments (average of € 500k) & follow-ups of € 1.5-2M (60-70% being reserved for follow-ons).

-Investment strategy tailored to the Turkish & Eastern European startup ecosystems focusing on Geo-arbitrage and Technology transfer leveraging 500 Istanbul’s unique access to global SF-based funds.
+Investment strategy tailored to the Turkish & Eastern European startup ecosystems focusing on Geo-arbitrage and Technology transfer leveraging 500 Emerging Europe’s unique access to global SF-based funds.

 Main change in strategy from Fund I is a higher reserve allocation, which is implemented in a co-lead & follower strategy with growth-stage investor Arin Özkula having joined the GP in Feb 2021 to lead the implementation of the follow-on strategy.